justinprince/rhel_security/ansible/roles/radius/README.md

 # Overview
 This role was designed for integration with the Okta RADIUS Agent for Linux in order to get MFA for SSH.

+## Prerequisites
+1. Figure out which server will host your RADIUS Agent
+2. Make sure firewalls, etc all traffic in
+` sudo firewall-cmd --zone=public --add-port=1812/udp `
+or whatever zone you use.
+3. Other prereqs

 ## Architecture
 Authentication Server: Okta SaaS tenant
 RADIUS Server: Okta Radius Agent for Linux installed on a VM